JakovFreund/tabletop-assistant/tasks.md

 - add StatusEffect.notImplemented list for player feedback - if StatusEffect isn't programmed in or requires player action (add special ui/notification for that)
 - implement the StatusEffectInstance dependsUpon() (careful for multiple sources) and removeOnSourceLostConcentration() ?
 - try to implement statuseffect procs with Spring @EventListener (test out by printing each step)
+- i can implement the status effects related to caster (ex.
+Friends) using statuseffectinstance.source.creatureId
 - convert Items from enum to class
 - items need UUID
 - fill in items from 5eMagicItems.json, items.txt and 5eEquipment.json